spatialos/gdk-for-unity/docs/modules/deployment-launcher/manage-deployments.md

 * The stopped deployment has been removed from the list of live deployments.
 * The notification at the bottom of the Deployment Launcher window has disappeared.
 ")%>

+<%(#Expandable title="Cancel the deployment stopping operation")%>

+When a deployment is being stopped, you can cancel the operation by pressing the **Cancel** button shown next to the notification at the bottom of your Deployment Launcher window.

+<%(Callout type="warn" message="
+Cancelling the operation does not prevent the deployment being stopped, and may leave it in an unknown state.
+")%>

+<%(/Expandable)%>